indiana-university/rivet-react/src/components/Header/Header.md

 ```jsx
 <Header title="Application Title" />
 ```
-You can also overrice the default "`/`" URL for the link:
+You can also override the default "`/`" URL for the link:

 ```jsx
 <Header title="Application Title" href="/foo" />